-Displays the number of the received packets that have a bad Frame Check Sequence (FCS) .
-The length of the packet is from 64 bytes to maximal bytes of the jumbo frame(usually 10240 packets) that are less than 64 bytes long.
+Alignment Errors: Displays the number of the received packets that have a bad maximal bytes of the jumbo frame (usually 9216 bytes).

+Frame Check Sequence (FCS) with a non-integral octet (Alignment Error).
+The length of the packet is from 64 bytes to packets) that are less than 64 bytes long.